-Process flow diagram: A depiction of the flow of materials through a process, including any rework or repair operations; also called a process flow chart.
+Process flow diagram: A visual depiction, generally using symbols, of the flow of materials or information through a process.
+Also called a process flowchart.

 Process improvement team: A structured group often made up of cross functional members who work together to improve a process or processes.

 Process kaizen: Improvements made at an individual process or in a specific area.
 Sometimes called “point kaizen.”

 Process management: Activities undertaken to manage processes; typically involves planning, communicating, monitoring, measuring or control methods.